DeepHiveMind/Medical-Healthcare-3D-Imaging-AI/README_3D_Medical_Imaging.md

 # Deep Learning On Medical 3D Imaging

 ## Medical 3D Imaging overview

+ - **3D medical imaging** is a revolutionary **optical imaging** technology that provides an **enriched image** of the **interior body for medical analysis** by utilizing 3D imaging modalities. ...
+3D medical imaging provides enhanced images of blood vessels and better images of bones.
+- **3D medical imaging processing** refers to handling images by using the computer.
+This processing includes many types of techniques and operations such as image gaining, storage, presentation, and communication.
+- **3D medical imaging segmentation Software** is the task of segmenting medical objects of interest from 3D medical imaging.

 For a better comprehension of Medical 3D Imaging ecosystem, we need to get a handle of following aspects:

 - Medical 3D Imaging DEVICES